TOOLS AND METHODS

-Computational Fluid Dynamics (CFD), a branch of fluid mechanics, uses numerical analysis and data structures to analyze and solve fluid flow problems.
-Now, that's a mouthful.
+CFD, a branch of fluid mechanics, uses numerical analysis and data structures to analyze and solve fluid flow problems.

-At its core, CFD is the science of predicting fluid flow, heat transfer, mass transfer, chemical reactions, and related phenomena by solving the mathematical equations governing these processes using numerical methods (i.e. on a computer).
+At its core, CFD is the science of predicting fluid flow, heat transfer, mass transfer, chemical reactions, and related phenomena by solving the mathematical equations governing these processes on a computer.
 Thus, CFD predicts how fluid and air will behave in a specific environment.

 HOW ARE OUR SIMULATIONS DIFFERENT?

-We perform spray modeling simulations using a combination of highly specialized computer hardware, sophisticated programming and a proprietary library of precision data.
+Our simulations are more accurate because we use a combination of highly specialized computer hardware, sophisticated programming and a proprietary library of precision data.

 The specialized computer hardware and sophisticated programming is run by our experienced research engineers.
-While our proprietary data library comes from our years of lab testing, which has fine-tuned our algorithms and our information on individual Spraying Systems Co. nozzles and systems.
+Our proprietary data library comes from years of lab testing and has fine-tuned our algorithms/information on individual Spraying Systems Co. nozzles and systems.

 When Do We Use Modeling Simulations?